weilingu/Brand-Logo-Component-Analysis/README.md

 # Logo Feature Component Analysis

 ## Overview
+There are hundreds of competitors selling substitue goods and services in almost every industry.
+However, only a few companies.
+In most cases, the companies that do not make it to the top either operate at low profit margins or go out of business.
+It's very common that the operating profit of the top 1 or 2 is more than the rest combined.
+A lot of economic and business theories have been developed to analyze factors that lead to company success.

+This project takes a different perspective in understanding the sucess of a business.
+Given the similarities of products in the market, would it be possible that the logo design significantly affects consumer behavior?
+If so, what features in a logo are the most attractive to consumers?

 This code allows you to extract features from a 2D image.
 Although the primary goal is to analyze brand logo images, this code can easily be adapted to analyze other kinds of 2D images.